Dear X (TV series)

-Dear X is an ongoing South Korean melo-thriller television series co-written by Choi Ja-won and Vanziun, directed by Lee Eung-bok and Park So-hyun, and starring Kim Yoo-jung, Kim Young-dae, Kim Do-hoon and Lee Yul-eum.
-Based on Naver Webtoon of the same title by Vanziun, it depicts the downfall of top actress Baek Ah-jin and her two faces hidden behind it.
-The series premiered on TVING with its first four episodes on November 6, 2025, at 18:00 (KST), followed by two new episodes every Thursday, for a total of 12 episodes.
-It is also available on HBO Max in selected regions.
+Dear X is a 2025 South Korean melo-thriller television series co-written by Choi Ja-won and Vanziun, directed by Lee Eung-bok and Park So-hyun, and starring Kim You-jung, Kim Young-dae, Kim Do-hoon and Lee Yul-eum.
+Based on the Naver Webtoon of the same title by Vanziun, it depicts the rise and downfall of top actress Baek Ah-jin and her two faces hidden behind it.
+The series first premiered in the On Screen section of the 30th Busan International Film Festival on September 18, 2025, where two of its twelve episodes were screened.
+It then premiered on TVING with the release of its first four episodes on November 6, 2025, at 18:00 (KST), followed by two new episodes every Thursday, for a total of 12 episodes.
+It is also available for streaming on HBO Max and Viki in selected regions, on Disney+ in Japan, and on STARZPlay in the MENA region.